nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 1. Commit and push your changes to Git, and this should trigger your build.
 Check that it behaves as expected.

 2. If it works, you will find a new deployment in CloudFormation and if you visit the Step Function service, you will see your new Step functions.

+If it has failed, check the logs in the CodeBuild project to identify the reason for the failure.
+The most likely cause will be insufficient permissions.
+Check your IAM policy and rerun.

+Cloudformation failures.
+If it managed to get started in the creation of the CLoudformation deployment, but fails partway for some reason, you must delete the CloudFormation stack from Cloudformation before you try and rebuild.
+If you do not, then because you have a CloudFormation template in a Failed state, it refuses to deploy.
+This must be done manually for now.
+If it fails to delete (which it does sometimes!), just request to delete again, and it will present a set of checkboxes for the items that must be deleted.

 ## 9. Test the Step Functions